SagarChhabriya/Visual-Programming/CheatSheet.md

 ## Final
 1.
   - A) Exceptions and Exception handling in C# with examples
   - B) Write a C#.NET program that receives two numbers from keyboard and show their sum using a message box.
 Handle the exception for the null values of variable.
-(7+7.5)
+(7.5 +7.5)

 2.
-  - A) Discuss .NET Framework in detail with examples (5 + 5)
-  - B)

-3.
   - A) Discuss the database providers supportable with C#.NET in detail with examples (7.5 + 7.5)
   - B) Write down a data entry program that saves the data in emp table MySQL(XAMPP) with columns empno, ename and salary.

+3.
+  - A) Discuss .NET Framework in detail with examples (5 + 5)
+  - B) Develop a C#.NET Program that selects and plays a media file using openfiedialog and mediaplayer .

 4. Discuss with examples (10 Marks)
   - Timer and picture box
   - print dialog and color dialog
-  -
+  - List box and combo box
   - interface and abstract class